JStateson/MacroViewer/README.md

 # MacroViewer - View and edit user macros and signatures

-## This app is only useful for HP Community Volunteers to help compose macro images and urls
+## This app is only useful for HP Community Volunteers and a dual monitor 2K system is recommended.

 Log in and access your macros page.
 If using chrome then right click, "view page source", and save as "macros.html"